Please wait for download

 of their wages in maintenance.
 I firmly believe every father should support

-fathers who are left out. - Jenny Munro, Glasgow Geldof calls for custody laws to be rewritten - William
+is mainly fathers who are left out. - Jenny Munro, Glasgow Geldof calls for custody laws to be rewritten -

-the laws, at present, discriminate against men and are out of touch with the
+50, believes the laws, at present, discriminate against men and are out of

 sadness and bitter experiences during his custody battle with the late Paula